 Expert Concussion Management

-Dr. Kelly Ryder is the only chiropractor in the United States recognized by the University of Pittsburgh MedicaL Center (UPMC) as a concussion expert.
-He is sought after by professional athletes to maintain brain health during game season.
+Dr. Kelly Ryder is sought after by professional athletes to maintain brain health during game season.
 He has also served as an expert witness in traumatic brain injury cases in court.
 Dr. Kelly’s knowledge and experience makes him the go-to professional in this field.

 When you become a concussion patient in our clinic, you will have access to modern equipment used in testing the balance and eye movements in NASA astronauts.
 We tackle concussions on several aspects: